Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 Javascript Expression as a Parameter
 ------------------------------------

-*Whoops, we need a section on Patterns for matching text, and particularly should mention RegExp's*
+..
+Paul: Whoops, we need a section on Patterns for matching text, and particularly should mention RegExp's

 Alerts, Popups, and Multiple Windows
 ------------------------------------

-*This is an important area, people are constantly asking about this on the forums.*
+..
+Paul: This is an important area, people are constantly asking about this on the forums.

 AJAX and waitFor commands
 -------------------------